-We’re working as hard as we can to repair roads in the South Peace region and get everyone back to their regular route, after major flooding in mid-June 2016.
+We continue to upgrade roads and bridges in the South Peace region, after major flooding in mid-June 2016.

-With approximately 300 locations that were hit by the flood, there’s a lot of work ahead.
-Here is a little of what goes into repairing roads and bridges, making them safe for you to travel again.
+Approximately 300 locations were hit by the flood, and in 2019, work continues as part of the Peace Flood Recovery program to replace bridges and culverts, to help them withstand future natural events.
+Here’s a little of what goes into repairing roads and bridges, making them safe for you to travel again.

-Restoring roads takes some or all of 12 steps:
+Restoring roads takes some or all of these 12 steps:

 - Assessment – identifying all the factors in the damage, and what skilled people, supplies, and specialized equipment are needed to fix the problem.